-The IDP and PMS is another key Unit within the Municipal Managers' office.
+The IDP and PMS Manager is a key Department within the Municipal Managers' office.
 It is responsible for the Integrated Development Plan (IDP) and Performance Management.

 Internal Audit and Risk Manager are also located in the Municipal Manager's office and ensures compliance with municipal legislation.
 It also monitors that all departments adhere to the IDP, the municipal strategy, policies and Risk Management in the sector.